 "We are getting calls constantly regarding our rentals," said Rasch, referring to the company's other Pittsfield apartments.

-"The state also recognized our need for market-rate apartments, especially in urban centers," added Justine Dodds, housing specialist with the city's department of Community
+"The state also recognized our need for market-rate apartments, especially in urban centers," added Justine Dodds, housing specialist with the city's department of Community Development.

 In June, the City Council endorsed the project by establishing a housing development zone in downtown Pittsfield under HDIP guidelines.
 It will allow developers planning housing projects for market-rate rentals within that zone to seek local and state tax breaks through the state program.